nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Meetings in OutBook are sorted by their start time.

-- Meetings are allowed to overlap and multiple meetings can be occuring at the same time.
+- Meetings are allowed to overlap and multiple meetings can be occurring at the same time.

 </div>